aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

     u[n+1] = euler_step(u[n], rhs_backward_periodic, dt, dx, c)
 ```

-Let us plot the solution at a time when the wave crossed the right boundary and re-enters the domain through the left boundary:
+To check our results, let us plot the solution at a time when the wave crosses the right boundary and re-enters the domain through the left boundary:

 ```{code-cell} ipython3
 # plot the solution at several times